-The revelation of infidelity can bring great emotional upheaval, suddenly everything upside down and inside out.
-The relationship can feel shattered… the discoverer can feel shattered, yet sometimes, something survives and there is still the hope of working things out.
-Many vow they would never remain with someone who crossed this line but when it’s real, it’s sometimes not that simple.
-Sometimes, amidst the outrage and devastation, love and passion survive.
+The revelation of infidelity can bring great emotional upheaval; everything suddenly feeling upside down and inside out.
+The relationship can feel shattered.
+Yet, in spite of this, sometimes hope for the relationship’s survival remains.
+Many vow they would never stay with someone who crossed this line but when it’s real, it’s sometimes not that simple.
+Sometimes, amidst the relationship wreckage, love and passion survive.

 Couples in this situation almost always experience changes in their sexual relationship.
-In my experience one of four things happen.
+Here are some common scenarios and the reasons behind them.

-The discoverer of the affair might want to resume sexual relations as soon as possible, and tries, but cannot bear the experience as it triggers flashback imagery of their partner being intimate with someone else.
+The discoverer of the affair wants to resume sexual relations as soon as possible, and tries, but cannot bear the experience.
+The encounter triggers flashback imagery of their partner being intimate with someone else.
 Sexual encounters become emotionally charged scenes, sometimes resulting in conflict and/or tears.
 One or both partners may begin to avoid physical intimacy altogether.

 The discoverer of the affair wants to have as much sex as possible.
 This happens for many different reasons, but all have one thing in common.
 These encounters are extremely intense, and frequently different in quality than before discovery.
-Here are several possible scenarios:
+They can alternate with periods of sexual withdrawal.

-Sex during this time can also be an act of desperation by the discoverer who might want to use it to get their partner to desire them, and only them, once again.
+- Sex during this time can also be an act of desperation by the discoverer who might want to use it to get their partner to want them, and only them, once again.
 It’s part of a bigger effort to make themselves more desirable.
-The person who had the affair may feel the desperation.
+The person who had the affair may feel the desperation and have their own reactions.
 Sometimes both partners are desperate together.
 They hope to restore their bond through their sexual encounters.
 Usually they find out it’s going to take more than that.

-Sex can actually become more exciting because it is now an encounter with someone who is, in a way, new.
-It is true that one of the most painful parts of affair discovery is precisely this… that the person you thought you knew is someone who, in a sense, you really didn’t.
+- Sex can actually become more exciting because it is now an encounter with someone who is, in a way, new.
+It is true that one of the most painful parts of affair discovery is precisely this… of having thought you knew your partner but finding out you didn’t.
 But in the midst of the devastation, or once the initial crisis is over, this “who are you?” experience can also spark new interest.
 It may sound strange, but sometimes the idea of a partner as someone novel can be very exciting.